BeeeOn/gateway/doc/mainpage.md

 * belkinwemo.refresh - interval of polling the particular Belkin Wemo devices (seconds)

+##### Bluetooth HCI statistics reporting

+The BeeeOn Gateway can periodically report statistics of HCI interfaces via the internal C++ interface HciListener.

+* bluetooth.reporting.enable - enable reporting of HCI statistics

+* bluetooth.statistics.interval - interval of periodic reports of each HCI interface

 ##### Bluetooth availability

 The BeeeOn Gateway can scan the Bluetooth for availability of devices.
 When a device